FAQ for School Year 2021-2022

 You must have a valid email address (Yahoo and Gmail offer free email accounts).
 Additionally, you must take your child’s original birth certificate (or a certified copy) and proof of residency for the certificate to be issued.
 It is also required that the parent or guardian be present.
 You may not send someone else as a representative.

-6. What do I do with the certificate?
+6. What do I do with the certificate once I get approved?

-The Certificate of Eligibility must be emailed to firstname.lastname@example.org.
-Please include in your email where your child will attend VPK.
-We will not be accepting the Certificates of Eligibility until after you have been notified of placement.*
+We do not accept the Certificates of Eligibility until you have been notified of placement.

 7. Is there a cost for VPK?